How It All Started: My Celiac Diagnosis

 Until a few months ago I didn’t know how to share personal things with strangers online.
-Recently, I have received many messages on Instagram from people opening up to me and asking for help with their struggles with celiac.
-I am so touched that people feel that I am approachable to ask for advice and I believe that if people are willing to be vulnerable and open up to me I should be open and share my struggles as well.
+Recently, I have received many messages on Instagram from people opening up to me and asking for help.
+I have seen the way others have been open about their struggles with celiac and I am so inspired.
+It’s incredibly touching that people find me to be approachable and that they have turned to me for advice.
+I believe that if people are willing to be vulnerable and open up to me I should be open and share my struggles as well.

 In honor of Celiac Awareness Month, I want to share a bit about my diagnosis in hopes that someone else will feel a little less alone in the fight.

 The left photo is me 5 years ago when I became extremely sick just before my senior year of high school.
 I couldn’t keep any food down.
-I was afraid to eat at school because I didn’t want to miss class because I needed to puke or even worse get sick in the middle of class.
-I dropped from 148 lbs to 112 lbs in just a couple of months and I remember my brother telling me I looked emaciated.
+I was afraid to eat at school because I didn’t want to miss class.
+I was terrified I would need to run out of class to puke or even worse, get sick in the middle of class.
+I dropped from 148 lbs to 112 lbs in just a couple of months.
+My strongest memory from the time was the moment my brother looked at me and told me I looked emaciated.

-Oddly enough, I started getting tons of compliments on my thigh gap, people asked me how I lost the weight, and boys I had never talked to suddenly became interested in me.
+Oddly enough, it was during this time that I started getting tons of compliments for the first time in my life.
+I got compliments on my thigh gap, people asked me for my weightloss secrets, and boys were suddenly interested in me.
 I felt beautiful for the first time in my life and yet I was literally dying.

-At my lowest weight I stopped getting my period, had no energy, and was sucked into a bad relationship with food.
-It was ironic because originally the doctor assumed I had an eating disorder (simply bc I was a teenage girl) and his inability to believe me and find out what was actually wrong led to my ED.
+At my lowest weight, I stopped getting my period.
+I had no energy and was quickly sucked into an unhealthy relationship with food.
+It was ironic because originally the doctor assumed I had an eating disorder (simply because I was a teenage girl).
+In the end, it was his inability to believe something was wrong and try to give me a diagnosis that led to my eating disorder.